-For example, one customer was looking at a necklace available in different sizes.
+For example, one customer was looking at a necklace with available options in different sizes.

-Through chat, Judith was able to provide measurements for the customer and give her information that resulted in a sale.
+Through chat, Judith was able to provide measurements for the customer and give her valuable feedback on her information that resulted in a sale.

 Had chat not been available, the customer may not have had their questions addressed and may have abandoned the sale.